 Old Tea House, 44 High West Street, Dorchester (01305 263719)

-Serving homemade scones, teacakes and a cup of Earl Grey, the Old Tea House was once a playground for Thomas Hardy who used to often meet with Robert Louis Stevenson and George Bernard Shaw, so you can enjoy your afternoon tea while imagining the great literary debates that once took place.
+Serving homemade scones, teacakes and a cup of Earl Grey, the Old Tea House was once a playground for Thomas Hardy who often met with Robert Louis Stevenson and George Bernard Shaw.
+You can enjoy your afternoon tea while imagining the great literary debates that once took place.